Best Supercapacitor Dash Cams 2026: Top 6 Picks

 • 4K front camera + 1080P rear dual-channel coverage

-• 5G WiFi for fast clip transfers
+• 5G WiFi for faster clip transfers than basic 2.4GHz Wi-Fi

 • 24-hour parking monitoring with supercapacitor power